bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 February 19, 2022

-I invited Sonny and Zosia to join me in traversing a ridge that included two small summits.
+I invited Sonny and Zosia to join me on a ridge traverse that included two small summits.
 We arrived at McLean Creek Staging Area, passing trucks unloading large 4-wheelers before we parked by the trailhead.

 We started up the level, arrow-straight resource road, covering a kilometre before it bends left.
-We soon turned onto a south-bound ATV trail that begins climbing.
+We soon turned onto a southbound ATV and began climbing.
 Before the trail dips, we hiked up a clear-cut to the ridge.
 We followed the snowy ridge as it crossed logging areas and forest before ascending a little bump ringed with trees: the North Summit.
 Lacking views, we didn't linger and continued down to a col and up the other side to the South Summit.
 Here the open slopes allowed views to the west.
 We spent a few minutes taking photos under gray skies, before returning to the col. Here, fortuitously, a road leads back to the south trail.

-Being travellers on foot, I expected to be intimidated by noisy ATVs zipping around us on this trip.
+Being on foot, I expected to be intimidated by noisy ATVs zipping around us on this trip.
 But only twice did we encounter ATVs, the courteous riders waving as they quietly passed us.
-Two inches of snow, I learned, can absorb 60% of the sound, and we had a few inches of the stuff.
+I learned that two inches of snow can absorb 60% of the sound, and we had a few inches of the stuff.
 This hike was more serene than I expected.

 KML and GPX Tracks